toslunar/chainer/docs/source/glance.rst

 ~~~~~~~~
 .. image:: ../image/glance/trainer-iterator.png

-Configure :class:`~chainer.iterators` to step through batches of the data for training and for testing validation.
+Configure :mod:`~chainer.iterators` to step through batches of the data for training and for testing validation.
 In this case, we'll use a batch size of 100, no repeating, and shuffling not required since we already shuffled the dataset on reading it in.

 .. code-block:: python